-Today, as I’m preparing for our next ‘Maximum Influence‘ public workshop, I’m reflecting on what I’ve observed over the years to be five common myths subscribed to by some portion of every incoming class that we are able to bust when they experience our proven process.
+Today, as I’m preparing for the next session of our 8 week Influence Master Course, ‘Unleash Your Influence’‘, I’m reflecting on what I’ve observed over the years to be five common myths subscribed to by some portion of every incoming class that we are able to bust when they experience our proven process.

 ‘I just need to give people the facts, and they’ll buy-in’